 Another big plus about Caspian: According to Dave Salyer, “once carefully built they work well and last a very long time between rebuilds, due to their harder frames than from the rest of the industry.”

-In addition to the slide and frame, the company also fabricates components such as the ejector, plunger tube, grip screws, extractor, firing pin, pins, hammer strut and trigger.
-I ended up acquiring many of the internal parts (such as those mentioned above) as a natural complement to the Caspian-made frame.
+In addition to the slide and frame, the company also fabricates components such as the ejector, plunger tube, grip screws, extractor, firing pin, pins, hammer strut, etc. I ended up acquiring many of the internal parts (such as those mentioned above) as a natural complement to the Caspian-made frame.
 (They also offer their Foster line of receivers which are the same as Caspian except for minor cosmetic blemishes, at a 30% discount).

 The consensus among gunsmiths is that tightness in the right places and, the right time is what counts.
 Guns can be too tight when in battery and still function, however, accuracy can suffer.
 The right places for a stable fit are front and back of the barrel in relation to the slide and slide stop pin.
 Slide tightness is less than 5% of accuracy except from a machine rest.
 (It doesn’t matter how loose the gun is when out of battery).